Feyerabend/ABC80/README.md

 * Expansion slot (the DIAB favoured 4680 bus, used often for miscellaneous instruments, measurements, ...)

-I don't remember, but maybe the tape recorder was included at times.
+The tape recorder was included when you bought the package (monitor, computer, cables).
+(Some [code](/cas) for transferring files between ABC80 and a modern computer.)
 Disc drives were sold both from 3rd parties, and from the original manufacturer of ABC80.
 An affordable disc drive [FD2](https://www.abc80.net/archive/luxor/ABC80/Bruksanvisning-FD2-och-FD2U-Flexskivenhet.pdf)